 Another thing to pay attention to is an option to attach the shop vac.
 Even better, make sure you’re using a HEPA filter with your shop vac as well.

 #5.
 Low vibrations

 I don’t think I have to explain this one.
 Working long hours with a sander shouldn’t leave your hands numb so look for one with vibration control for more comfortable sanding and more control.

-When choosing the best sander for removing paint, you want something that will do the job fast and hustle free.
+When choosing the best sander to remove paint, you want something that will do the job fast and hustle-free.
 All of these sanders are great tools and will do the job in question without a doubt.
 They all have amazing user reviews and will last ages.

 Bosch Devs 1250 would be my pick in this case as it has nearly all of the Festool’s features at half of the price.

 However, If you think that you need more choice or have a smaller budget, I’ve written an extensive buying guide on random orbital sanders, and you’re more than welcome to have a look.
 I hope you’ll find something for yourself there.